kubernetes/autoscaler/cluster-autoscaler/integration/usage.md

 20. Should be able to scale a node group down to 0
 21. Shouldn't perform scale up operation and should list unhealthy status if most of the cluster is broken
 22. shouldn't scale up when expendable pod is created
-23. should scale up when non expendable pod is created
+23. should scale up when non-expandable pod is created
 24. shouldn't scale up when expendable pod is preempted
 25. should scale down when expendable pod is running
-26. shouldn't scale down when non expendable pod is running
+26. shouldn't scale down when non-expandable pod is running

-### test for GPU Pool
+### Tests for GPU Pool

 1. Should scale up GPU pool from 0
 2. Should scale up GPU pool from 1